 Use a Pro Camera with a Full Frame Sensor

-You’ll need a full frame sensor because as we’ll learn soon interior photography should be shot with tilt shift lenses of 24mm and 17mm.
-Because most prosumer cameras have a micro four thirds sensor, 24mm becomes 48mm and 17mm becomes 34mm.
-These focal lengths are not ideal for interior photography.
+A larger sensor which will allow you to capture more light and detail.
+It should be a full-frame sensor because as we’ll learn soon interior photography should be shot with tilt shift lenses of 24mm and 17mm.
+If the camera is APS-C or micro four-thirds you’ll get a crop.
+So a 24mm lens becomes 48mm and 17mm becomes 34mm.
+These are not ideal focal lengths for interior photography.

 If you’re on a tight budget I would recommend a used Canon 5D Mark II at 21 megapixels.
 You can buy one on Ebay for less than $400.